 The Polytechnic offers a range of learning support for students.

 Students can meet with academic staff and PASS leaders in one-to-one sessions, where support and help can be given for the individual learning needs.

-Students with learning disabilities or challenges can get help and support from the Learning Advisors and Student Counsellor.
+Students with learning disabilities or challenges can get help and support from the learning specialist and Student Counsellor.
 This can include a range of support and help to ensure students are ready to learn and succeed.

 Students can make appointments to enhance their skills in a range of areas: